Challenge Airlines: Operations

 Challenge IL operates daily scheduled cargo flights and charter services carrying nonstandard goods and general cargo internationally.
 Its main base is Tel Aviv's Ben Gurion Airport and it has a hub at Liège Airport in Belgium.
 The airline carries approximately 100,000 tons of cargo annually, including all categories of nonstandard cargo: temperature-controlled pharmaceutical and healthcare products, live animals, dangerous goods, oversize and overweight cargo, fresh perishable products, and valuable goods such as fine art.
 The company slogan is Challenge accepted.

+In April 2026, during Israel's war against Iran, the company has been noticed shipping undeclared military material from Liège to Israel, in spite of the embargo put in place by the Belgian government.

 Destinations

 Challenge IL operates freight services to the following scheduled destinations (as of May 2024).